philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 Prolog has a few pieces.
 - Clauses or rules which consist of a head and body.
 - A notion of query which you enter in at the repl.
 It's easy to forget about this part, but it is kind of crucial for what follows.
-- Unification variables, which are capitalized letter.
+- Unification variables, which are denoted by constants that start with a capitalized letter.

 Prolog works by maintaining a goal list state which is initialized by the user given query.
 It matches (unifies) these goals against the heads of rules, and if successful replaces that goal with the body of the rule in the state.
 It can choose a rule that leads down a blind alley, so it maintains the ability to backtrack these choices and try another rule.

-Prolog as described above kind of looks logical. `:-` is like implication.
+Prolog as described above can be seen as logical. `:-` is like implication.
 Unification variables are implicitly forall quantified in the program clauses and implicitly existentially quantified in the goal formula.
-But there is a slightly richer description available.
+But there is a slightly richer logical formula representation.

 ## Horn Clauses